Skip to main content

 Settings

-The settings command allows you to change and customize a variety of things within the bot!
+The settings command allows you to change and customize a variety of aspects of the bot!

-Type = The option you want to modify (TTS, Transcript, etc)
+Type = The option you want to modify (TTS, Transcribe, etc)

 Setting = What about the option you want to modify (speed, voice, etc)